La Candelaria, Bogotá

 La Candelaria is the 17th locality of Bogotá, Colombia.
-A historic neighborhood in the city's downtown, it is the equivalent to the Old City in other cities.
-The architecture of the old houses, churches and buildings has Spanish Colonial, Baroque and art deco styles.
-It houses several universities, libraries and museums.
+It is a historic neighborhood located in the city's downtown area, similar to the Old City in other cities.
+The architecture in La Candelaria features Spanish Colonial, Baroque, and art deco styles.
+The locality is home to several universities, libraries, and museums.

-It is made up of the neighborhoods La Catedral, La Concordia, Las Aguas, Centro Administrativo, Egipto, Belén, San Francisco Rural, Nueva Santa Fe and Santa Bárbara.
-The city was founded there on August 6, 1538 and the first church was built, this town encompasses the historic center of Bogotá, as well as an important tourist, educational and commercial center.
+La Candelaria encompasses the neighborhoods of La Catedral, La Concordia, Las Aguas, Centro Administrativo, Egipto, Belén, San Francisco Rural, Nueva Santa Fe and Santa Bárbara.
+The area was the site of the Bogotá's founding on August 6, 1538, and it includes the historic center of Bogotá.
+Today, it serves as an important tourist, educational, and commercial hub.

 History

-Teusaquillo (today Chorro de Quevedo) was a resting place for the Muisca ruler called Zipa.
-It is believed that in this place Gonzalo Jiménez de Quesada founded, on August 6, 1538, what would become the City of Bogotá.
-The town takes its name from the colonial Church of Nuestra Señora de la Candelaria.
+Teusaquillo (now known as Chorro de Quevedo) was a resting place for the Muisca ruler, the Zipa.
+It is believed that Gonzalo Jiménez de Quesada founded what would become Bogotá, on August 6, 1538, at this location.
+The town was named after the colonial Church of Nuestra Señora de la Candelaria.